Reid Priedhorsky – Publications

 • CHIACM International Conference on Human Factors in Computing Systems.
 This is the premier global conference in the field of human-computer interaction.

 • CSCWACM Conference on Computer Supported Cooperative Work.
-This is the premier global conference in the field of computer-supported human collaboration.
+This is the premier global conference in the field of computer-based collaborative interaction and work.

 • GROUPACM International Conference on Supporting Group Work.